2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 First, it is necessary to **get a contact**.
 This can be obtained **through an acquaintance, through the BDE ("Bureaux Des Étudiants" or Student Offices); or even student associations**, which generally organize lecture series and meetings every year.
 Your **former engineering school and/or university professors** can also act as intermediaries.

-In the case of a postgraduate school, you can also **contact the head of the training program** directly, with the aim of explaining your proposal.
-This can then lead to an initial meeting and-at best, a few weeks later-a presentation on what Bitcoin is and how it works in front of students.
+In the case of a postgraduate school, you can also **contact the head of the training program** directly to explain your proposal.
+This can then lead to an initial meeting, followed by a presentation, ideally a few weeks later, on what Bitcoin is and how it works to students.

 ####

-Unfortunately, in our current world, Bitcoin is still too often deliberately demonized by the media and politicians; leading many beginners to think it should be banned from classrooms and lecture halls. **The likelihood is therefore quite high that you will face a lot of rejection**; especially in academia where Bitcoin proof of work and energy consumption sometimes seem taboo.
+Unfortunately, in our current world, Bitcoin is still too often deliberately demonized by the media and politicians, leading many beginners to think it should be banned from classrooms and lecture halls. **The likelihood is therefore quite high that you will face a lot of rejection**; especially in academia, where Bitcoin proof of work and energy consumption sometimes seem taboo.

 However, nothing prevents you from trying, especially with the BDE and student associations. **With any luck, even if the rejection is firm the first time, it is not impossible that you will be contacted again during the next bull-run at your community email address to give a lecture in front of nearly 280 students!**